 You can appeal a loan modification denial only if:

-Other Laws That Provide a Right to Appeal a Loan Modification Denial
+Other Laws That Might Give You the Right to Appeal the Denial

-If you believe that your lender denied your loan modification in error, did not provide you with the proper opportunity to appeal the denial, or continued a foreclosure during the appeals period, you should consult with an attorney immediately who can advise you what to do in your particular circumstances.
+If you believe your servicer denied your loan modification in error or didn't provide you with the proper opportunity to appeal the denial, consider talking to a foreclosure attorney to get advice about you what you should do in your particular circumstances.